Chapter 2 5 questions Graded in-browser Saved locally

 Unanswered

 Q10.
-Double the frequency at the same speed of sound
+Doubling frequency at the same sound speed

-If the speed of sound stays the same and the frequency doubles, what happens to the wavelength?
+If sound speed stays the same and only the frequency doubles, what happens to the wavelength?

 Show hint